 According to Matthew Miller, a spokesman for the State Department, these limitations apply worldwide.
 Sanctions also target people who qualify for the Visa Waiver Program.
 Individuals from 16 nations in Latin America, the Middle East, Europe, Asia, North Africa, and West Africa are subject to sanctions.

 Sanctions against a charter flight executive linked to irregular migration were extended in June.
 According to officials, these actions were financially advantageous to the Ortega-Murillo administration in Nicaragua.
-By July, more punishments were imposed on CEOs of travel agencies involved in human trafficking.
+By July, more punishments were imposed on the CEOs of travel agencies involved in human trafficking.

 The United States has continuously made efforts to strengthen its stance against exploitative behaviours.
 Since the initiative’s inception, over 70 charter flight routes have been shut down.
 Routes linking Nicaragua with Cuba and Libya, two important hubs in unauthorized migrant networks, are included in this.